swaptacular/swpt_accounts/README.md

         $ docker-compose build
         $ docker-compose run tests-dummy test

-4. To run the minimal set of services needed for development (not including RabbitMQ), use this command:
+4. To run the minimal set of services needed for development, use this command:

         $ docker-compose up --build

+    This will start its own PostgreSQL server instance in a docker container, will rely on being able to connect to a RabbitMQ server instance at "amqp://guest:guest@localhost:5672".

+    Note that because the RabbitMQ "guest" user [can only connect from localhost], you should either explicitly allow the "guest" user to connect from anywhere, or create a new RabbitMQ user, and change the RabbitMQ connection string accordingly.

 How to setup a development environment